 Name: Date: Social Sec.
-No.: The above-named student was observed by no Check one or more. ne to exhibit the following behaviors.
-Drowsiness or sleepinessAlcohol on the breathSlurred or incoherent speechUnusually aggressive behavior Unexplained change in moodLack of manual dexterityLack of coordinationUnexplained work-related accident or injury Other (describe below) Unsafe actions (describe Below) This behavior is interfering with the student' 's ability to perform his/her responsibilities.
-Instructor's Signature Date Witness' Signature Date
+No.: Time: The above-named student was observed by n Check one or more.
+Drowsiness or sleepiness ne to exhibit the following behaviors.
+Unexplained change in mood Alcohol on the breath Lack of manual dexterity Slurred or incoherent speech Lack of coordination Unusually aggressive behavior Unexplained work-related accident or injury Other (describe below) Unsafe actions (describe below) This behavior is interfering with the student's s ability to perform his/her responsibilities.
+Instructor's Signature Date Witness' Signature - Date